mehulagg/gitlab/doc/development/snowplow/index.md

 ### Troubleshooting

-To overcome Content security policy warnings you can disable them in `config/gitlab.yml`.
+To overcome Content security policy warnings when using an external host, you can allow it by modifying `config/gitlab.yml` and add the according host for `connect_src`, e.g for `https://snowplow.trx.gitlab.net`

 ```yaml
 development: